GMR-AI/GMR-AI/README.md

 This project involves the design of an automated robot capable of mowing the lawn on large-scale fields such as an aircraft carrier.
 The robot can be adjusted to cut the grass at various levels and is programmed to follow the most efficient mowing pattern possible.

-In addition, it incorporates computer vision technology, which enables the robot to avoid obstacles and determine whether it is cutting grass or not.
+In addition, it incorporates computer vision technology, which enables the robot to avoid obstacles.
 The robot is accompanied by multiple cameras that cover all the terrain from different types of views.
 These cameras survey the terrain and send all the information to the lawn-mowing robot for processing.
 This allows the robot to adjust its preplanned path as necessary.

 The robot is also paired with a mobile application, which allows users to control the grass cutting level and turn the robot on and off.
-Furthermore, the application provides an accurate 3D representation of the entire terrain based on assets captured by these cameras.
+Furthermore, the application provides an accurate 3D representation of the entire terrain based on the images captured by these cameras.
 This comprehensive view gives users a clear understanding of the terrain and the ongoing mowing process.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>